SoftInstigate/restheart-website/try.md

 # Try it from the command line

-The demo instance expose a collection at <code>http://dbapi.io/db/coll</code> without requiring authentication.
+The demo instance exposes a collection at <code>http://dbapi.io/db/coll</code> without requiring authentication.
 Access to any other MongoDB resoruces is forbidden.<br>
-The database is presisted on an ephemeral storage and it is reset on regular basis, so feel free to play with it but don't rely on it.
+The database is presisted on an ephemeral storage and it is reset on regular basis: feel free to play with it but don't rely on it.
 {: .bs-callout .bs-callout-info }

 <div class="row" style="margin-top: 20px">